The Beast at Shooting Creek

 He lowered his head.
 The residents had never seen it coming.
 Never understood that they were being systematically exterminated.
 Marched to the camps never to return.

 Later, at least in the big cities, before everything descended into chaos, the various military groups, began remove the guns and other valuables, from the abandoned homes.
-It was as if everyone had prepared their homes for a storm, only to be shuffled peacefully, into the belly of the actual beast.
-A revelation they had learned too late.
+But they did not search all the houses.

 Chasing the Moon